polirritmico/force-xdg/README.md

 ## Installation

 Just copy the script to `/usr/local/bin/` or any location of your paths.
-As an alternative, `make` can be used to do it automatically (which also install BASH auto-completion):
+As an alternative `make` can be used to do it automatically (which also install BASH auto-completion):

 ```
 git clone https://github.com/polirritmico/xdg-wrapper.git